bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > · ​<a href="https://github.com/memcachier/memjs" class="markup--anchor markup--pullquote-anchor">MemJS</a> — Memcache client for node using the binary protocol and SASL authentication.

-> · ​<a href="https://github.com/streamich/memfs" class="markup--anchor markup--pullquote-anchor">memfs</a> — In-memory filesystem with Node’s API.
+> · ​<a href="https://github.com/streamich/memfs" class="markup--anchor markup--pullquote-anchor">memfs</a> — In-memory filesystem with Node's API.

 > · ​<a href="https://github.com/accounts-js/accounts" class="markup--anchor markup--pullquote-anchor">Accounts</a> — Fullstack authentication and accounts-management for GraphQL and REST.